fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 }
 ```

-To build a nice UI we need information across multiple tables.
+To build a nice UX we need information across multiple tables.
 We use `RoomAggregate` to hold all this information.

 The `RoomLoaded` state has a helper method which will make a copy of the state,
-but with a change to a `RoomAggregate`.
+but with a change to a single `RoomAggregate`.
-It just makes it slightly more convent when we get around to write the code to
+It just makes it slightly more convenient when we get around to write the code
-handle adding, removing and updating rooms.
+to handle adding, removing and updating rooms.
 More on that later.

 ### Rooms cubit